Askee/JosipDjoloTheTimes/README.md

 * Skeleton UI for loading
 * Persistance achieved in two ways: DataStore and Room, one of which is surplus to requirements but a good demonstration of clean architecture's flexibility

+Everything has been developed with no AI help.

 ## Missing features

 This implementation has, in interest of time, not covered everything with tests.
 Author has tried to demonstrate various kinds of tests, but not spend too much time covering everything as it's often trivial to just expand on what's already implemented.
 Notably what is missing as an aspect of testing are mapper tests and ViewModel tests.